jeff0167/Data_And_Things/README.md

 ## Parametric vs non-Parametric learning methods

-Parametric learning methods: simnple and tries to find the best learning model by changing parameters of a given function, like linear regression doesn't need a lot of data
+Parametric learning methods: simple and tries to find the best learning model by changing parameters of a given function, like linear regression doesn't need a lot of data

 non-Parametric learning methods: tries different learning methods to find the best learning model, which is more expenisve to run and requires more data